Quick start

 Compound-only balance

-What can I use the Compound Interest Calculator for?
+When should I use the Compound Interest Calculator?

-The calculator converts the stated annual rate to an effective monthly growth rate from the selected compounding frequency, then compounds principal and monthly deposits.
+In plain language: The calculator converts the stated annual rate to an effective monthly growth rate from the selected compounding frequency, then compounds principal and monthly deposits.
+If the result seems too high or too low, first check whether each field expects a monthly amount, annual amount, dollar value, or percent.

 Related tools

-- Interest Calculator Calculate simple or compound interest from principal, rate, and time.
+- Interest Calculator Compare simple interest and compound interest from principal, annual rate, time, and deposits.

 - Retirement Calculator Project retirement savings from current balance, monthly contributions, and return.